 *The exams are offered every other month at 250 locations nationwide.
 For a list of testing location in your area, please click here for Available Testing Locations.

 *Candidates test one day only.
-The winter 2013 CPM exams will be held in St. Petersburg, FL at the St. Petersburg College Caruth Health Education Center.
+The spring 2014 CPM exams will be held in Dallas, TX at the University of Texas Southwestern Medical Center.

 Practitioners who successfully complete the education, experience and examination requirements prescribed by ABC for practitioner certification are conferred the credentials of Certified Orthotist (CO), or Certified Prosthetist (CP).